swapfM/ezshoppe/README.md

 ### Env Variables

-Create a .env file in then root and add the following
+Create a .env file in the root and add the following variables

 ```
 DB_NAME = aws rds database user_name